Editor-in-Chief, Business of Fashion

 Formerly host of the CBC’s globally syndicated television show Fashion File, and presenter of Masters of Style, a documentary series covering designers from Valentino to McQueen, Tim Blanks has been covering fashion around the world since 1985.

-Editor-at-large at Style.com from 2006, reviewing and filming collections – womenswear, menswear and haute couture – in the world’s fashion capitals, until his move to Business of Fashion in 2015, Tim also regularly writes on fashion and entertainment for a number of international magazines and newspapers, including Vogue, LOVE, Interview, the New York Times, the Wall Street Journal and is renowned for his intellectual reviews pitted with historical and contemporary cultural references.
+Editor-at-large at Style.com from 2006, reviewing and filming collections – womenswear, menswear and haute couture – in the world’s fashion capitals, until his move to Business of Fashion in 2015, Tim also regularly writes on fashion and entertainment for a number of international magazines and newspapers, including Vogue, LOVE, Interview, the New York Times and the Wall Street Journal, and is renowned for his intellectual reviews pitted with historical and contemporary cultural references.

 Curator in Charge at the Metropolitan Museum of Art